inverno-io/inverno-core/doc/reference-guide.md

 }
 ```

-Most of the time this is something you’ll do especially if you want to create [composite modules](#modular-application), however if you only use the module class from within the module, typically in a main method or embedded in some other class, you won’t have to do it.
+Most of the time this is something you’ll do especially if you want to create [composite modules](#modular-application).
+However, if you only use the module class from within the module, typically in a main method or embedded in some other class, you won’t have to do it.

 > Note that the Java compiler fails if you try to export a package which is empty before compilation, since the module class is generated this might actually happen, so you need to make sure the class will be generated in a package containing some code.
 This is not an ideal situation however a module usually defines and exports a package named after its name so this should solve the issue.